Competitively priced, the Accelerated Master’s Program in Systems Engineering offers exceptional value for your investment of time, money, and effort.

 - Complete the required online financial aid education session.

-You can learn more about federal student loans and link to the PIN and FAFSA applications at StudentLoans.gov.
+The University of Virginia’s school code for the FAFSA is 003745.
+You can learn more about federal student loans and link to the FSA ID and FAFSA applications at StudentLoans.gov.
 You can download the One-Time Computer Expense Form needed to apply for additional funds for purchasing a computer from UVa Student Financial Services financial aid web pages.
-For questions about loans and assistance with the loan application process, please contact Ms. Debbie Davis in UVa Student Financial Services at email@example.com or 434-924-6236.
+For questions about loans and assistance with the loan application process, please contact Ms. Debbie Davis in UVa Student Financial Services at firstname.lastname@example.org or 434-924-6236.

 The 1997 Tax Payer Relief Act offers significant savings to students paying their tuition and fees.
 These savings are available to those who meet the criteria through the Lifetime Learning Credit and a possible deduction for interest paid on student loans.
 For eligible taxpayers, the Lifetime Learning Credit is 20% of the first $10,000 paid to the institution for tuition and fees and books (up to $2,000 per year).
 Meals, lodging, and transportation are not qualified expenses for the Lifetime Learning Credit.
-Currently the Lifetime Learning Credit is available to tax filers whose modified adjusted gross income is $61,000 or less for single filers, or $122,000 or less for married couples filing jointly.
-Income limits may change.
-Additional information about the Lifetime Learning Credit is available on the IRS web site in Publication 970.
+Eligibility criteria and other information about the Lifetime Learning Credit is available on the IRS web site in Publication 970.
 You can download the form required for the Lifetime Learning Credit, Form 8863 Education Credits (American Opportunity and Lifetime Learning Credits), from the IRS web site.
 You may also be able to deduct up to $2,500 from your taxable income per year for interest paid on student loans.
 See the description of the education loan interest deduction on the IRS web site.